codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/microservices.md

 max-width="80%"
 %}

 This sudden explosion in numbers prohibits working manually with pipelines anymore.
-Several CI solutions are not even prepared to work with such a high number of pipelines.
+Several CI solutions do not have the capacity to work with such a high number of pipelines.

 **Here is where we reach the biggest pitfall regarding pipeline management in the era of microservices**.
 Several companies tried to solve the problem of microservice pipelines using shared pipeline segments.